kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 which the tables should be joined iteratively 2 at a time.
 In the above example, for example there are three possible join orders.
-One way to represent these orders is by writing different paranthesizations of the joins:
+One way to represent these orders is by writing different parenthesization of the joins:
 - (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2 \bowtie F3))$;
   and (iii) $((F1 \bowtie F3) \bowtie F2)$.